 Latin America and Caribbean

-Consistently ranked among the top-ten programs in the U.S., the Latin America and Caribbean section has six faculty members who specialize in the region and are all affiliated with UF’s Center for Latin American Studies.
+Consistently ranked among the top-ten programs in the U.S., the Latin America and Caribbean section has four faculty members who specialize in the region and are all affiliated with UF’s Center for Latin American Studies.

 We offer graduate seminars on colonial and modern Latin America, Brazil, and Caribbean as well as Iberian Atlantic, Twentieth-Century Cuba, Andean Nations, Slavery in the Americas, and Early Modern Spain.
 Graduate students also work with faculty in the Departments of Anthropology, Art History, English, Languages, and Women’s Studies.
 Moreover, the Center for Latin American Studies offers a range of interdisciplinary seminars, language programs in Haitian Creole and Portuguese, research and travel grants, and a graduate certificate.

 The Latin American Collection ranks among the top in the world and contains 500,000 volumes and 50,000 microforms.
 It is a partner in the growing Digital Library of the Caribbean which provides access to materials at archives and libraries across the circum-Caribbean basin.
 Furthermore, the collection is supplemented by premier archival holdings in UF’s Special Collections, including:

 - Neill Macaulay Collection (Cuban Revolution)

 Current Students and Recent Graduates